xavdid/advent-of-code/solutions/2020/day_6/README.md

 answers = [set(x) for x in group.split("\n")]
 ```

-Now, a quandry.
+Now, a quandary.
 To use the `.intersection` method, we need a set object to call it on.
 But if we make a fresh one, then our result will always be empty:

 ```py
 set().intersection({1}, {1})